 - To accommodate the smaller class sizes in grades PK-2, rather than a teacher and assistant together in a single classroom, in many cases teachers and assistants each will be in their own classroom.
 The teacher and assistant will rotate between rooms/students throughout the day based on the lessons or activities that are planned for each group.

 - Students may pack individual lunches or order any day of the week from My Hot Lunchbox, with orders delivered directly to classrooms.
 Milk will not be provided to students, and microwaves will not be available.

 - Co-curricular classes (such as P.E., Movement, Science Enrichment, Social-Emotional Learning, and World Languages) and fine arts classes (Music, Drama, and Art) will continue on campus and virtually.
 Rotating schedules will allow students to experience all co-curricular and fine arts classes during the year while still limiting the number of students a specific co-curricular or fine arts teacher may see in a given week or month.

 - We will not be able to offer some middle school elective classes, such as Debate or Robotics, as standalone classes this fall.
 We will seek alternative opportunities for offering these experiences to our students throughout the year.

-- Plans for Band are still under consideration, but they will likely include individual and small group ensemble opportunities offered in-person outdoors and virtually.
+- Band will offer individual and small group opportunities offered in-person outdoors and virtually.
+More details...